 Furthermore, the platform’s tokens have a controlled unlocking mechanism that spans 365 days.
 With each unlocking, the Radix Foundation’s amount of XRD reduces while those in the public domain increases.

-E-Radix (eXRD) Token Sale
+E-Radix (eXRD) Token Sale and tokenomics

-Tokens will be distributed on 17th November 2020.
-However, they are subject to a price-based unlocking schedule which will allow holders to withdraw the tokens at certain price milestones as follows:
+These locked tokens are subject to a price-based unlocking schedule which will allow holders to withdraw the tokens at certain price milestones as follows:

 Staking Radix Token